 "My breast form gets sweaty after I've been playing tennis.
 I have two, so after a shower I swap." – Pam

-Your fitter may also carry a range of extras designed specifically to be worn with a breast prosthesis.
-These include lingerie, nightwear, swimwear, sports bras and camisettes (material that attaches to your bra strap to make low necklines more modest).
+Your fitter may also stock a range of products designed specifically to be worn with a breast prosthesis.
+These include lingerie, sleepwear, swimwear, sports bras, activewear and camisettes (material that attaches to your bra strap to make low necklines more modest).

 The range of mastectomy wear is constantly expanding and many attractive options are available.

 Australian and international brands offer a wide range of styles, patterns and colours.
-Popular brands include Ada, Amoena, Anita, Genevieve, Jantzen, Jets, Kay Attali, Palazzi, Sue Rice (individualised fitting), Watersun, Seabird Swimwear, and Seafolly.
+Popular brands include Ada, Amoena, Anita, Genevieve, Jantzen, Jets, Kay Attali, Poolproof, Sue Rice (individualised fitting), Seabird Swimwear and Seafolly.

 Prostheses are usually guaranteed for two years for general wear and tear, but they may last longer depending on how often they are worn, how well they're looked after and your lifestyle.
 If the form splits or cracks at the seams, it should be replaced.